Policy for 2019-2020 (as of 5.19.2019/updated 1.28.2020)

 - Maintain professional associations.

 I have always enjoyed making music.
 I am committed to helping your son or daughter enjoy exploring music and sound at the piano.
-We will have at least two recitals per year providing goal setting, performing, and family support opportunities.
+We will have at least three recitals per year providing goal setting, performing, and family support opportunities.
 Please feel free to contact me at any time with any concerns you may have for your son or daughter.

 - Families should plan to stay for the entire recital.